zephyrproject-rtos/zephyr/doc/development/kbuild.rst

 * :makevar:`BSP`:Selects the platform of the default configuration used by the project build. platform indicates the Board Support Package.
 The list of supported platform depends on the architecture selected.

-* :makevar:`BSP_VARIANT`: Selects the platform variant of the default configuration used by the project build.
-It applies specifically for the x86 generic PC platform.
+This is used along with `KERNEL_TYPE` to select the appropriate defconfig for the kernel.

 * :makevar:`KERNEL_TYPE`: Select the kernel type of the default configuration used by the project build.
 It indicates if this is